-- Customers can update the status of the Service Bus Queue resource by clicking on the Update status option and selecting one among the list of available options.
+- Users can update the status of the Service Bus Queue resource by clicking on the Update status option and selecting one among the list of available options.

-- Customers can also update the status of multiple Service Bus Queue resources by performing bulk operation in the Service Bus Queue resource section.
+- Users can also update the status of multiple Service Bus Queue resources by performing a bulk operation in the Service Bus Queue resource section.

 Messages can be processed in a lot of ways as Serverless360 provides all capabilities that are lagging in many enterprise Service Bus management applications.

-The below are the top capabilities of dealing with a Service Bus Queue:
+Below are the top capabilities for dealing with a Service Bus Queue: